 tools:

-– bowl with rounded bottom
+– pastry knife and bowl with rounded bottom OR Cuisinart

 – parchment paper and wax paper